-In August 2019, we entered into an employment agreement with Dr. Perfetti.
-Pursuant to his employment agreement, Dr. Perfetti is entitled to an annual base salary of \$450,000 and a discretionary annual bonus.
-In addition, Dr. Perfetti received a one-time sign-on bonus of \$100,000, with \$50,000 payable on the first day of his employment and the remainder payable on the one-year anniversary of his start date.
-Additionally, Dr. Perfetti is entitled to certain severance benefits pursuant to his agreement, the terms of which are described under "- Potential Payments and Benefits upon Termination or Change in Control" below.
+In April 2018, we entered into an offer letter agreement with Dr. Perfetti, our Chief Medical Officer.
+Pursuant to his offer letter, Dr. Perfetti is entitled to an annual base salary of \$450,000 and a discretionary annual target bonus equal to 40% of his base salary.
+For the first year of his employment with us, one half of the target bonus was guaranteed.
+In addition, Dr. Perfetti received a one-time sign-on bonus of \$100,000, with \$50,000 payable on the first day of his employment and the remainder payable on the one year anniversary of his start date.
+Pursuant to his offer letter, Dr. Perfetti also received an option to purchase 213,424 shares of our common stock that vest as follows: one-third on August 27, 2019 and the remainder in 24 equal monthly installments thereafter, subject to Dr. Perfetti's continued employment through each such date.
+It is expected that our employment agreement with Dr. Perfetti will include the same terms regarding annual base salary and target performance bonus as stated in his current offer letter.
+Additionally, Dr. Perfetti is expected to be entitled to certain severance benefits pursuant to his agreement, the terms of which are described under "-Potential Payments and Benefits upon Termination or Change in Control" below.